Retrofit Surface-Mount Door Closers: Where, When and Why?

 There is an advantage that adjacent doors do not have visible surface mounted door closers.
 They do, however, have visible locks.
 When you walk down a hallway, a door with a different lock will sometimes standout like a sore thumb.
 Unless the door closers are mounted on the exterior, no one is going to notice or compare if one is different from another.
 They will notice if the door has multiple sets of mounting holes with sex bolts.

-For this article, we will discuss two scenarios of being called about a no longer operating surface-mount door closer.
+For the purpose of this article, we will discuss a couple scenarios of being called about a no longer operating surface-mount door closer.
 Each scenario will determine how we proceed with the door closer replacement.

 Note: To somewhat simplify the article; we will assume the door closer is no longer under the manufacturer’s warranty.
 We will also assume the door closer is mounted onto the secured side.